EddieHubCommunity/open-source-practice/CONTRIBUTING.md

 # Contributing

 We love pull requests from everyone.
-By participating in this project, you agree to abide by the [Contributor Covenant](http://contributor-covenant.org).
+By participating in this project, you agree to abide by the [Code Of Conduct](https://github.com/EddieHubCommunity/.github/blob/main/CODE_OF_CONDUCT.md).

 ## Steps